-Entry fees and surcharges go to the organizer except where noted otherwise.
+Entry fees, late and/or post-entry surcharges go to the organizer except where noted otherwise.

-- (a) Free Market: Entry fees and surcharges may be set at the discretion of the organizer, but must be the same for all riders in a given race. - (b) Surcharges.
+- (a) Free Market.
+Entry fees, late and/or post-entry surcharges may be set at the discretion of the organizer, but must be the same for all riders in a given race. - (b) Surcharges.
 The following surcharges may be charged in addition to the basic entry fees: